platformio/platformio-docs/projectconf/section_env_advanced.rst

 Type: ``FilePath`` | Multiple: ``Yes``

 A list of PRE and POST extra scripts.

-See details and examples in :ref:`scripting` section.
+Paths are relative to the project folder.
+See details and examples in the :ref:`scripting` and :ref:`scripting_launch_types` sections.

 If you plan to share these scripts with :ref:`pioremote` machine, please put them to :ref:`projectconf_pio_shared_dir`.

+This option can also be set by the global environment variable :envvar:`PLATFORMIO_EXTRA_SCRIPTS`.